-Programming languages like App Inventor provide a base set of built-in functionality.
-Procedures let app inventors extend that language with new abstractions.
+Programming languages such as App Inventor provide a base set of built-in functionality.
+Through the use of procedures, app inventors can extend that language with new abstractions.
 App Inventor doesn't provide a block for displaying a list, so you build one.
 Need a block for computing the distance between GPS coordinates?
 You can create your own.

 The ability to define higher-level procedure blocks is the key to engineering large, maintainable software and solving complex problems without being constantly overwhelmed by all of the details.
 Procedures let you encapsulate code blocks and give those blocks a name.
 While you program the procedure, you focus solely on the details of those blocks.
-But in programming the rest of the app, you now have an abstraction-a name-that you can refer to at a high level.
+However, in programming the rest of the app, you now have an abstraction-a name-that you can refer to at a high level.